bondrewman/bondrewman/README.md

 ### Hello World!

-I'm a student taking an _Open Source Sofrware_ class.
+I'm a student taking an "_Open Source Sofrware_" class.

 My main IDE is an [**Atom**](https://atom.io) which provides lots of plug-ins.